Discover the origins of The Gilded Age with Carl Raymond

 Join this unique tour of the once elegant Bond Street NOHO neighborhood, former home to some of New York’s most famous families including the Astors, Vanderbilts, Delanos and Schermerhorns.
 You’ll learn how the neighborhood from the Bowery to Washington Square evolved into an enclave of the very rich and often vary famous, as well as the fringes of New York’s 19th-century underbelly.

-Our tour will pass by such New York landmarks as the famous Colonnade Row, the Public Theater (once New York’s first public library), and Cooper Union, site of impassioned political speeches from Lincoln to Obama.
+Our tour will visit such New York landmarks as the famous Colonnade Row, the Public Theater (once New York’s first public library), and Cooper Union, site of impassioned political speeches from Lincoln to Obama.
 You’ll be able to imagine the drama of events that unfolded on today’s bustling Astor Place including the Opera House riot of 1847, one of the bloodiest in American history.

-- Visit to Washington Square and the chance to explore the myth and reality of this historic space
+- Visit Washington Square and the chance to explore the myth and reality of this historic space

 - Grace Church, built for the neighborhood’s wealthy elite and a background setting in Edith’s Wharton’s The Age of Innocence